Page 326 - ALTA Endorsements Guide

 A. Monuments

 i.
-The location, size, character, and type of any monuments found during the fieldwork.
+The location, size, character (including relationship to surface of the ground), and type of any monuments found during the fieldwork.

 iii.
 The location, description, and character of any lines that control the boundaries of the surveyed property.